Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-1. In the configuration file, describe the parameters of the CDN resource to create:
+1. In the configuration file, describe the properties of the CDN resource to create:

 resource "yandex_cdn_resource" "my_resource" {